rendaniluk/traffic-rules/readme.md

 ## The traffic lights

 You are also provided with a TrafficLight constructor function, it takes the index of a TrafficLight it controls on instantiation.
+It controls the lights on the TrafficLight it's configured for.

 For example: